THE SADNESS (2021)

 If you’re watching THE SADNESS for its story then you’ll likely be left underwhelmed, but if you’re looking for a film to truly shock you, then you can’t get much more explicit than this.
 It’s an endurance test for anyone, one I’d not like to repeat again.
 The savagery on display as people are hacked to bits, blood gushing everywhere and spraying over everyone, feels gratuitous and disgustingly real, like we’re party to a snuff film.
 Couple this with the sadistic urges and spouting of the infected rampaging about town and it’s a rather malignant flick indeed.
 If there was ever to be “hell on Earth”, I’m fairly sure it’d look like the scenes depicted in this film.

 Relentless in its nastiness, THE SADNESS is a bleak onslaught of bat-shit craziness.
 It definitely won’t be for everyone, and even those looking for an extreme version of a zombie flick may be left disturbed, but without a doubt it feels like director Rob Jabbaz has achieved what he set out to do in his first feature film.
-It’s sick, it’s warped and it’s definitely fucked up, but you can’t deny the incredible makeup, VFX, set-piece setup and planning what must have gone into creating such a gruelling, terrifying nightmare.
+It’s sick, it’s warped and it’s definitely screwed up, but you can’t deny the incredible makeup, VFX, set-piece setup and planning what must have gone into creating such a gruelling, terrifying nightmare.
 So whilst I may not recommend this film for ‘entertainment’ purposes, I believe it more than hit its mark.